hobbit-project/DEBS-2018/README.md

 ## How to upload your system to the platform
 1. Create a user account via [GUI of the platform](https://master.project-hobbit.eu).
 2. Create a new project at [platform's GitLab](https://git.project-hobbit.eu).
 3. Modify GIT_REPO_PATH and PROJECT_NAME at Constants.java to fit the URL of project you have created.
 4. Build docker image using the `buildImages()` from the [SampleSystemTest.java](https://github.com/hobbit-project/DEBS-GC-2018/blob/master/src/test/java/org/hobbit/debs_2018_gc_samples/SampleSystemTest.java).
-The full URI of build image will be shown in console - should fit the URI of you project you just created.
+The full URI of build image (should ends with `/systemAdapter`) will be shown in console - should fit the URI of you project you just created.
 Don't forget to package your codes before building the image by the `mvn package -DskipTests=true`.
 5. Login to the remote gitlab from console: `sudo docker login git.project-hobbit.eu:4567` using the credentials of an account you've just created.
 6. Push your image to remote gitlab by the `docker push <imageUri>`.
 7. Put the modified benchmark.ttl into you project at GitLab.
 Check whether ImageName in it fits the URI of the image you have just pushed.